 Among the tested models, JTT+G (Jones-Taylor-Thornton model with Gamma distribution) exhibited the lowest BIC (15208.44) and AIC (14919.97) values, indicating it as the best-fitting model for the PhyA4 sequence data.
 The model accounts for amino acid substitution probabilities based on empirical data, providing an accurate representation of evolutionary relationships.
 Bootstrap analysis with 1000 replicates was conducted to assess the reliability of the inferred phylogeny

 The phylogenetic tree was constructed using the Maximum Likelihood (ML) method based on the Jones-Taylor-Thornton model.
-The best-scoring ML tree was selected to represent the evolutionary relationships among the 19 analyzed specimens.
+The best-scoring ML tree was selected to represent the evolutionary relationships among the 19 analysed specimens.

 The phylogenetic analysis of Phytochrome A4 (PhyA4) protein sequences across 22 leguminous species reveals distinct evolutionary relationships and conserved clustering patterns.
 The tree was constructed using the Maximum Likelihood method based on the JTT (Jones–Taylor–Thornton) substitution model, with bootstrap support values indicated at each node.
 The species were grouped into well-supported clades, suggesting a high degree of sequence conservation within certain genera.
-Notably, Vigna umbellata, Vigna angularis, Vigna radiate and Vigna unguiculata formed a robust clade with high bootstrap support (≥93), reflecting close evolutionary proximity and possibly conserved functional roles of PhyA4 in these species.
+Notably, Vigna umbellata, V. angularis, V. radiate, and V. unguiculata formed a robust clade with high bootstrap support (≥93), reflecting close evolutionary proximity and possibly conserved functional roles of PhyA4 in these species.
 Similarly, Glycine max and Glycine soja clustered together with 100 per cent bootstrap support, indicating strong genetic similarity and shared ancestry.

 A moderately supported clade comprising Cajanus cajan, Abrus precatorius and Lupinus angustifolius suggests an intermediate divergence pattern within the group.
 The Arachis species A. duranensis, A. ipaensis, A. stenosperma and A. hypogaea also formed a distinct cluster, albeit with varying bootstrap support, indicating possible sub-genomic divergence or evolutionary adaptation within the genus.
 In contrast, Gastroloibium bilobum appeared basal to the Arachis group, suggesting an earlier divergence event.
 Additionally, species from the Galegoid clade, such as Pisum sativum, Medicago truncatula, Cicer arietinum and Lotus japonicus, formed a well-supported terminal clade, with bootstrap values of 100 per cent, reinforcing the conserved nature of PhyA4 within this evolutionary lineage.